ebakos/DsGammaAnalysis/README.md

 # DsGammaAnalysis

-This reposirtory containes files related to the DsGamma analysis.
+This repository contains files related to the DsGamma analysis.

 ## EventGeneration